RasoulUnlimited/RasoulUnlimited/README.md

 <h1 align="center"><img src="https://readme-typing-svg.herokuapp.com?size=18&center=true&vCenter=true&width=820&lines=Software+Developer+|+Brand+Creator+|+Graphic+Designer+|+Content+Manager" alt="Typing SVG" /></h1>

-My name is Mohammad Rasoul Sohrabi and I am from Iran and I am known by the stage name Rasoul Unlimited.
+I'm Mohammad Rasoul Sohrabi, also known as Rasoul Unlimited — a developer and digital creator from Iran.
+I specialize in software development, graphic design, and online branding.

 I am interested in programming and I was active in many projects and one of my achievements is the establishment of an internet brand called Persian Team.